MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/dbengine-createworkspace-method-dao.md

 <td><p>Required</p></td>
 <td><p><strong>String</strong></p></td>
 <td><p>A <strong>String</strong> containing the password for the new <strong>Workspace</strong> object.
 The password can be up to 20 characters long and can include any characters except ASCII character 0 (null).</p>

-> [!NOTE]
-> Use strong passwords that combine upper- and lowercase letters, numbers, and symbols.
+<td><p><strong>NOTE</strong>: Use strong passwords that combine upper- and lowercase letters, numbers, and symbols.
 Weak passwords don't mix these elements.
 Strong password: Y6dh!et5.
 Weak password: House27.
-Use a strong password that you can remember so that you don't have to write it down.
+Use a strong password that you can remember so that you don't have to write it down.</p>
 </td>
 </tr>
 <tr class="even">